Alldebrid/alldebrid-php/README.md

 [ $response, $error ] = $alldebrid->api('link/infos', ['link' => [ $myLink ] ]);
 ```

-Every API endpoint has its own wrapper you can use :
+Every API endpoint has its own wrapper function you can use, which handles proper parameters naming and some response checking :

 ```php
 $alldebrid = new \Alldebrid\Alldebrid($agent, $apikey);